-William Bennett is presently semi-retired but remains a director of a number of boards, including The Toronto-Dominion Bank.
+William Bennett is presently semi-retired but remains a director of a number of boards, including The Toronto-Dominion Bank and TD Bank, N.A.
 Mr. Bennett has held numerous positions as a director and previously, he served as President and Chief Executive Officer of Draper & Kramer Inc. and prior to that, Executive Vice President and Chief Credit Officer of First Chicago Corp. and its principal subsidiary, the First National Bank of Chicago.
 He holds an undergraduate degree in economics from Kenyon College and a Master of Business Administration from the University of Chicago.

-Mr. Bennett was a former director of Nuveen Investments Bond and Mutual Funds, where he served as Chair of the Audit Committee, and currently serves on the boards of several non-profit organizations in the U.S., including DePaul University, YMCA of Metropolitan Chicago, Lincoln Park Zoo, Sprague Memorial Institute and The Lincoln Academy of Illinois.
+Mr. Bennett was a former director of Nuveen Investments Bond and Mutual Funds, where he served as Chair of the Audit Committee, and currently serves on the boards of several non-profit organizations in the U.S., including DePaul University (also vice chair), YMCA of Metropolitan Chicago, Lincoln Park Zoo, Sprague Memorial Institute (also president) and The Lincoln Academy of Illinois.

-Board and committee membership Meeting attendance Board 9 of 9 (100%) Audit Committee (chair) 6 of 6 (100%) Health, Safety and Environment Committee 3 of 3 (100%)

-Securities and DSUs held Common shares 1,000 Total common shares and DSUs 17,981 DSUs 16,981 Total market value common shares and DSUs \$390,182

-Voting results 2012 Votes in favour 24,596,547 (99.66%) Votes withheld 85,010 (0.34%)
+Board and committee membersh ip Μ eeting attendance Board 14 of 15 (93.3%) Audit Committee (chair) 6 of 6 (100%) Health, Safety and Envi ronment Co ommittee 3 of 3 (100%) Securities and DSUs h Common shares eld 1.000 Total common shares a and DSUs 22,993 DSUs 21,993 Total market value com / Voting results 2012 Votes in favour 24, 596,547 (99.66%) Votes withheld 85,010 (0.34%)

-Other public directorships: The Toronto-Dominion Bank
+Other public directorships: The Toronto-Dominion Bank (1)

-Public board, deal/M&A/IPO, regulator/government/public affairs, health, safety and environment, human resources/compensation, operations/ maintenance/construction
+Public board, deal/M&A/IPO/hostile defence, regulatory/government/ public affairs, health, safety and environment, human resources/compensation, operations/engineering/ maintenance/construction Industry